pterm/pterm/README.md

 import "github.com/pterm/pterm"

 func main() {
-	// Print a section with level one. pterm.DefaultSection.Println("This is a section!")
-	// Print placeholder.
-	pterm.Info.Println("And here is some text.\nThis text could be anything.\nBasically it's just a placeholder")

-	// Print a section with level two. pterm.DefaultSection.WithLevel(2).Println("This is another section!")
+	// Print a default header.
+	pterm.DefaultHeader.Println("This is the default header!")
-	// Print placeholder.
+	pterm.Println() // spacer
-	pterm.Info.Println("And this is\nmore placeholder text")
+	pterm.DefaultHeader.WithFullWidth().Println("This is a full-width header.")
 }

 ```